PsykickSam/ShikenWebsiteAutoExamer/README.md

 # Shiken Website Auto Examer

 ### A chrome extension that can automatically give exam of a (particular website) website and takes a screenshot and downloads it

 Build with HTML, CSS, JS.
 Only accessed from chrome extension's Developer Mode enabled

+## Features

+* Auto Exam
+* Setup Result Percentage
+* Take Screenshot and Download

 ## Installation Guide